googleads/googleads-python-lib/examples/adwords/adwords_appengine_demo/README.md

    should also have installed the dependencies referred to in the following steps.

-6. Copy the httplib2 package from your Python installation's dist-packages directory into this project.
+1. Copy the httplib2 package from your Python installation's dist-packages directory into this project.

-7. Copy the oauth2client package from your Python installation's dist-packages directory into this project.
+1. Copy the oauth2client package from your Python installation's dist-packages directory into this project.

-8. Copy the pytz package from your Python installation's dist-packages directory into this project.
+1. Copy the pyasn1 package from your Python installation's dist-packages directory into this project.

-9. Copy socks.py from the PySocks tarball found in your Python installation's dist-packages directory into this project.
+1. Copy socks.py from the PySocks tarball found in your Python installation's dist-packages directory into this project.

+1. Copy the rsa package from your Python installation's dist-packages into this project.

-10. Copy the suds package from your Python installation's dist-packages directory into this project.
+1. Copy the suds package from your Python installation's dist-packages into this project.

+1. Copy xmltodict.py from your Python installation's dist-packages directory directory into this project.

-11. Create an App Engine application in the
+1. Create an App Engine application in the
    [Google App Engine Console](https://appengine.google.com/).

-12. Go to this project's app.yaml, and enter in your application name for the "application" field.
+1. Go to this project's app.yaml, and enter in your application name for the "application" field.

-13. You can now deploy this project by running the following command:
+1. You can now deploy this project by running the following command:

     `python $APPENGINE_SDK_DIR/appcfg --oauth2 update .`

-14. When you go to your App for the first time, you will need to log in and provide OAuth2 and AdWords API credentials.
+1. When you go to your App for the first time, you will need to log in and provide OAuth2 and AdWords API credentials.
 You can use credentials generated via the generate_refresh_token.py example.

-15. With all information entered, you can now use the UI to view and modify your account details.
+1. With all information entered, you can now use the UI to view and modify your account details.